Introduction

 The compare function takes two arguments.
 The way it works is it takes the first two elements of the array, compares them and moves through the rest of the elements passing two elements at a time.

-The function needs to return a number less than 0 if the first number is less than the second number.
+if the first number is less than the second number.
 This tells the method to sort the first number before the second number.

-It should return greater than 0 if the first number is greater than the second.
-If both numbers are equal, the function should return 0.
-Following these criteria, we can sort numbers.
-For convenience, let us consider 0, -1 and 1.
+if the first number is greater than the second.
+If both numbers are equal, the function should return 0

-a < b-1sort a before b
+a < b | -1 | sort a before b |

-a > b1sort b before a
+a > b | 1 | sort b before a |

-a == b0keep the original order of a and b
+a == b | 0 | keep the original order of a and b |

 ascending order